 Employment-based applicants: EB-1, EB-2, NIW, EB-3

 Employment-based applicants pursuing adjustment through EB-1, EB-2, the EB-2 National Interest Waiver, or EB-3 are subject to the same discretionary review.
 The earlier stages of the employment-based process — the PERM labor certification and the Form I-140 immigrant petition — are not adjustment of status applications and do not themselves raise the discretionary concerns the memorandum addresses; they establish eligibility and a priority date.
 The discretionary question arises at the Form I-485 stage.
+Multinational managers and executives pursuing this route can read more on our EB-1C green card page.

 Marriage-based and family-based applicants